Documentation

 }

-Getting a link
+2.2.
+Retrieving a payment link

 Constant polling of a link for tracking progress is not recommended.
 You can poll a link every few seconds if your customer is actively waiting for updates on the payment.
 For general use, it is highly recommended to use the Webhook to base your business logic on.